johannesthoma/jtsoft.at/run-shell-script-as-windows-service.markdown

 I use it during development to test the DRBD reactor port I am currently working on.

+As with any shell script or executable program the UNIX eXecute permission has to be set.
+To do so, type

+{% highlight bash %}
+chmod 755 /home/Administrator/myservice.sh
+{% endhighlight %}

 Note that now you can start and stop the service just like any other service with the ``sc`` (or ``net``) ``start/stop``
 commands: